TheDuck7702/PantryPartnersApp/README.md

 ## Weather Adjusted Factors
 The feature will adjust related factors (wait time, speed, etc) based on the severity of weather conditions (sunny days will be smoother, rainy days will be slower).

-## Open or Closed
-This feature will determine whether the food bank is open or closed.
-It also considers the operation hours of food banks.
-If it’s closed, people's hunger will build up.